Myraida Chaves: Early life

 Chaves was the daughter of José R. Chaves and of Awilda Carbia, a Puerto Rican television actress.
 As a little girl, she attended Academia del Perpetuo Socorro in the San Juan area of Miramar (a subdivision of the San Juan suburb of Santurce).

-During the early 1970s, at the tender age of ten, Chaves was given an opportunity to appear on Puerto Rican television for the first time, when she substituted her mom in a canal 4 show named La Hora de la Aventura (Time for Adventure), where she played her mom's character's (Estrella Galaxia) daughter, Estrellita.
+During the early 1970s, at the age of ten, Chaves was given an opportunity to appear on Puerto Rican television for the first time, when she joined her mom in a show named La Hora de la Aventura (Time for Adventure), where she played her mom's character's (Estrella Galaxia) daughter, Estrellita.
 In that show, she also shared credits with Cary Oliver.

-Chaves soon began acting in school and theater plays, one of the better known ones where she participated was Solo en Oscuridad (Only When Obscure) where she worked alongside the well-known Puerto Rican rock singer Orvil Miller, among others.
+Chaves soon began acting in school and theater plays, such as Solo en Oscuridad (Only When Obscure), where she worked alongside the well-known Puerto Rican rock singer Orvil Miller, among others.

 Chaves moved to Boston, Massachusetts, in the United States, to complete her education.
 She earned a bachelor's degree in communication from Boston University College of Communication in 1982.